andlab-um/trinity/README.md

 # TRINITY
 **Every individual makes a difference:** A trinity derived from linking individual brain morphometry, connectivity and mentalising ability
 ___

+## Highlights
+- A trinity existed in idiosyncratic patterns of brain MMS, rs-FC and IMQ scores.
+- A region-related mentalising specificity emerged from this trinity.
+- Rs-FC gates the MMS predicted similarity in mentalising ability.
+- IS-RSA can be used to link brain morphometry, connectivity and mentalising ability.
+- CPP-SD robustly improved the relatedness between MMS and the other two modalities.
+___

 **This repository contains:**
 ```
 root